cran-task-views/Survival/Survival.md

     process, where drift towards the barrier has been randomized with a Gaussian distribution.
 The `r pkg("pseudo")` package
     computes the pseudo-observation for modelling the survival function based on the Kaplan-Meier estimator and the restricted mean.
-The `r pkg("fastpseudo")` package dose the same for the restricted mean survival time. `r pkg("flexsurv")` fits parametric time-to-event models, in which any parametric distribution can be used to model the survival probability, and where any of the parameters can be modelled as a function of
+	`r pkg("flexsurv")` fits
+    parametric time-to-event models, in which any parametric distribution can be used to model the survival probability, and where any of the parameters can be modelled as a function of